 Teams can use Debezium to easily incorporate existing databases into a data stream and an event-driven architecture.
 Change data capture is a pattern that enables database changes to be monitored and propagated to downstream systems.
-It is an effective way of enabling reliable microservices integration and solving typical challenges, such as gradually extracting microservices from existing monoliths.
-COMING SOON.
+With Debezium (included in Red Hat OpenShift Connectors), developers can reliably integrate microservices.

 Build streaming applications using Apache Kafka

 Check out this DevNation Tech Talk with Edson Yanaga and Evan Shortiss.